uj-wmii-jwzp-2023/flashcards/README.md

 - user can create/join study group
 - each group has an administrator

-- admin can create/select available achievements
+- admin can select available achievements
 - admin can kick people out of the group
 - admin can promote to admin
-- admin can define what each user can do (add/remove/modify sets)
+- admin can define what each user can do (group roles)

 - user can create private/public/group flashcard sets
 - user can study the flashcard set
 - user can share private flashcard set
 - user can clone/modify flashcard set

-- measuring best completion time, completion count for each card speed for each card etc.
+- measuring completion time, completion count for each set
 - user can get achievements in study group based on completion time or streaks